sncf-connect-tech/xcanalyzer/README.md

 ## Testing

-To launch the tests, activate the ven then type:
+To launch the tests, activate the venv then type:

         python -m unittest